-Tacoma Creates will support a wide range of programming within the PSCAP, as described below.
+Tacoma Creates will support a wide range of programming within the PSCAP, as described below in the Application Guidelines.

 Tacoma Creates will build the capacity of cultural organizations to develop and deliver high quality and inclusive programs that help TPS meet their goals for student success, academically and socially, and in alignment with the Whole Child Initiative.
 Tacoma Creates will support the development of tools and materials to support alignment with school curricula and state standards.